There are four categories of scholarship opportunities available at Oxford:

 These scholarships are managed by the central Student Fees and Funding team.
 You can apply for many of these scholarships by ticking the relevant boxes on the application form under the University of Oxford Scholarships headings.
 For some scholarships you may need to make a separate application.
 The individual scholarship web pages will indicate what application material is required.

 You should use the fees, funding and scholarship search which will help you to locate Oxford University scholarships that are specific to you.
 The search will also give further information on applying for the scholarship and the deadline by which decisions will be made.
 The School of Geography and the Environment is able to nominate (shortlist) candidates for some Oxford University scholarship and we will notify successful nominees at the beginning of March.
 Please note that a nomination (shortlist) for a scholarship does not imply that you will be successful.
 The University funding office will only be able to notify successful candidates - if you are unsuccessful you will not receive notification of the outcome of your scholarship application.
-If you do not receive any notification by the first week in March to say you are being nominated (shortlisted) for a scholarship, or by the advertised scholarship decision deadline, you will not have been successful.
+If you do not receive a notification by the first week in March to say you are being nominated (shortlisted) for a scholarship, or by the advertised scholarship decision deadline, you will not have been successful.

 If you have any queries relating to these scholarships you should read the Most Popular Question section of the University website and/or submit your query using the online Ask a Question facility.